ave-63/ck_grader/README.md

 - You don't have to download every page detail csv, but it's a good idea.
 Often, multiple questions in a page are grouped into one blue box with one submit button.
 These count as multiple points in the page detail csv, but only one point in the course-wide csv.
 If you don't include a page detail csv, these questions will be under-represented in scores.

-- It is a good idea to keep all of your downloaded csv input files here for the whole semester, as well as occasionally back up your output files (eg, ck_grades_MW.csv) to another directory.
+- It is a good idea to keep all of your downloaded csv input files in `INPUT_DIRECTORY` for the whole semester, as well as occasionally back up your output files (eg, `ck_grades_MW.csv`) to another directory.
 If something goes wrong, your output file may be erased.

-** Formula customization
+## When things go wrong

+If you get an error, or some unexptected results, first double-check that your files are named correctly (File Name Rules, above).
+Also make sure you correctly set `INPUT_DIRECTORY` and `OUTPUT_DIRECTORY` in `ck_grader.r`.

+If file names weren't the problem, don't hesitate to reach out to me.
+It may be a bug in the program, or that your csv files are formatted in an unexpected way, and either way, I want to fix it ASAP.